 - F39. – Unspecified affective disorder

-Beside the ICD-10, the American DSM (Diagnostic and Statistical Manual of Mental Disorders) is also an important point of reference for the classification of psychiatric diseases.
-Especially for the understanding of current research, it is absolutely necessary to be familiar with the DSM.
+In addition to the ICD-10 system, the American DSM (Diagnostic and Statistical Manual of Mental Disorders) is also an important source of reference for the classification of psychiatric diseases, especially for the understanding of current research.
+It is absolutely necessary to be familiar with the DSM.

 The following table provides a comparison of the classification of affective disorders in the DSM-V and ICD-10: